 Visas and residence authorizations shall allow the investors and their family to travel without any kind of limitation through the Schengen space.

 The permanence in Spain, though of only one day during the period of validity of the visa, shall maintain its validity.

 The Law on Personal Income Tax states that any person residing in Spain more than 183 days per year shall be considered as a Spanish resident from a tax point of view.

 Therefore if a foreign investor stays in this country for a period superior to the term herein above mentioned, he may be at risk to be considered as a tax resident in Spain and as a result may find himself bound to pay taxes on his assets abroad.

 However the Law of Entrepreneurs is still very useful for those who wish to stay in Spain or inside the Schengen space, even travelling several times per year, without exceeding the afore mentioned term and without having to go through the cumbersome procedure of having to obtain visas every time they wish to travel to the country.

-If you would need Xcape to help you achieve your Spanish Golden Visa or Residency in Spain together with the right property or bank repossession in Marbella or anywhere on the Costa del Sol, Southern Spain, please do not hesitate to fill the form below or give us a call on +34 952 811 010 Now!
+If you need Xcape to help you achieve your Spanish Golden Visa or Residency in Spain together with the right property or bank repossession in Marbella or anywhere on the Costa del Sol, please do not hesitate to fill the form now!